stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 13: 978-0-13-615673-4)

 Paraskevopoulos, P. N. (2002).
 Modern control engineering.
 Marcel Dekker.
 (ISBN: 0-8247-8981-4)

+Popov, E. P. (1962).
+The dynamics of automatic control systems (A. D. Booth, Trans.).
+Pergamon Press.
+(Note: the translator/editor credit could not be independently confirmed from the title page; A. D. Booth is the name associated with this edition in available library and commercial listings, but his exact role is not fully verified.)

 Qiu, L., & Zhou, K. (2009).
 Introduction to feedback control.
 Prentice Hall.
 (ISBN: 978-0-13-235396-0)